Dogs Go | Wirral Dog Day Care

 3. MAKE HIM FEEL BIG!

-No game is any fun when you lose all the time - if playing tug with your dog, let him win sometimes!
-Let him pull you and the toy back to him - you don't always have to win!
-Make him feel like champion!
+No game is any fun when you lose all the time – if playing tug with your dog, let him win sometimes!
+Let him pull you and the toy back to him – you don’t always have to win!
+Make him feel like a champion!

 4. LITTLE AND OFTEN!